lostqubit/Todo-App/README.md

 Features:

-  1.View All Projects: Users can create and view a list of all their projects, each containing its own set of tasks.
+  1.View All Projects: Users can create and view a list of all their projects, each containing its own set of tasks.<br/>
-  2.View All Todos in Each Project: Within each project, users can view all associated tasks in a clear and organized manner.
+  2.View All Todos in Each Project: Within each project, users can view all associated tasks in a clear and organized manner.<br/>
-  3.Add Tasks: Users can input and add new tasks to their to-do list within any project.
+  3.Add Tasks: Users can input and add new tasks to their to-do list within any project.<br/>
-  4.Expand a Single Todo to See/Edit Its Details: Each task can be expanded to display and edit its details, including description, due date, and priority.
+  4.Expand a Single Todo to See/Edit Its Details: Each task can be expanded to display and edit its details, including description, due date, and priority.<br/>
-  5.Mark as Complete: Tasks can be marked as complete, visually distinguishing them from pending tasks.
+  5.Mark as Complete: Tasks can be marked as complete, visually distinguishing them from pending tasks.<br/>
-  6.Delete a Todo: Users can delete individual tasks from their to-do list.
+  6.Delete a Todo: Users can delete individual tasks from their to-do list.<br/>
   7.Persistent Storage: Tasks and projects are saved in the browser's local storage, allowing users to maintain their list across sessions.

 live demo: https://lostqubit.github.io/Todo-App/